 If you’d like to read more on the bad science and false claims behind vitamin supplementation, here’s a brilliant article in The Atlantic about Linus Pauling, the man credited with starting the vitamin craze in the 1970s.
 Pauling’s voracious vitamin consumption (and public promotion thereof) likely caused his and his wife’s deadly cancer.
 Unfortunately, despite the lack of efficacy and negative health effects, vitamin supplements continue to be a multi billion dollar industry in the US today.

-As Harvard Medical School says, for optimal health you should get your vitamins and nutrition from real food, NOT from supplements.
+As Harvard Medical School says, for optimal health you should get your vitamins and nutrition from real, whole foods, NOT from pills.

-We could write an entire article or book about the reasons we think vitamins don’t work – hint: it’s the same reason that chemical and mineral fertilizers don’t result in healthy soil and healthy plants.
+We could write an entire article or book about the reasons we think vitamins don’t work – hint: it’s the same reason that chemical and mineral fertilizers don’t result in healthy soil and healthy plants in the long run.

 - D2 (ergocalciferol) – from non-animal sources (plants, fungi, etc);